neuhausi/canvasXpress/tests/README-known_issues.md

 ### General Limitations

-* **Reserved Words** - the following are reserved words for canvasXpress and should not be used as column names in the datasets or JS console errors of varying types will be encountered
+* **Reserved Words** - the following are reserved words for canvasXpress and should not be used as column names in the datasets or JS console errors of varying types will be encountered.
   * smps
   * vars